shivamsharma2509/GSOC24/README.md

    <img src = "https://github.com/shivamsharma2509/GSOC24/blob/main/img/OAuth_Flw.png">
    </p>

+- Here is the video of working demonstration of OAuth support: [Demo Video]()

 ## Future Scope

 The setup of local server and token exchange is successfully accomplished.
 However, there are several exciting improvements that could enhance the OAuth2 support: